 The course instruction in the first four years of training occurs in nine (9) monthly training weekends, September through May, typically the second weekend of the month.
-The 3-day ATP training weekends span from Friday morning through Sunday afternoon, with the online and in-person schedules differing slightly.* Additional classes meet online on Fridays between monthly training weekends.
+The 3-day ATP training weekends span from Friday morning through Sunday afternoon during both the in-person and online weekends.
+Additional classes meet online on Fridays between monthly training weekends.
 Each month, a total of 22 hours are instructional.
 This schedule is designed to enable the practicing clinician to train, even when living at some distance from Chicago.
 Please see the Schedule section for details.

 Upon completion of the training, the clinician is certified as a Jungian Psychoanalyst.
 ATP graduates are eligible for membership in the Chicago Society of Jungian Analysts (CSJA), the National Association for the Advancement of Psychoanalysis (NAAP), and the International Association for Analytical Psychology (IAAP).
 Please note: While graduation from the ATP at the C. G. Jung Institute of Chicago guarantees eligibility to apply for membership in the CSJA and the IAAP, we do not guarantee eligibility for membership in other Jungian Institutes that may have other requirements for membership.